Innovation-Information-Initiative/Open-Innovation-Dataset-Index/collections/lens.md

 ---
-authors:
+author:
   - Lens Labs
 tags:
   - patents
   - citation
   - scholarly literature
   - biotechnology
   - COVID-19
 description: Projects relating to the Lens platform, and to patent citation to scholarly literature, curated by the Lens.
 title: Lens Labs Apps and Data
 ---